carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## What's a lot?

-(FIXME) it looks like the -- below doesn't register as two separat - -.
-Which produces an error if you only have one.

 > ## Type along the following commands:
 > Let's try getting tweet counts for each of these common English words:
 > ~~~